Kiichi747/migrate-to-VSTS/readme.md

 # Continuous Delivery scrtips

+## Account_stats_and_checks
+Scripts to checks health of VSTS account based on custom metrics and alerts.
+Can be run as a scheduled build in VSTS.

 ## Git_Normalize_Line_Endings
 Normalize line endings in Git repo for all files that were checked-in with incorrect EOL